Cryplo/ShipmasDay2/LOG.md

 ## Output

 ```
-Grid Sync is complete!
+Light Sync is complete!
 Let me give you a summary of what was built:

 ---

-## Grid Sync - Holiday Systems Engineering Puzzle
+## Light Sync - Holiday Systems Engineering Puzzle

 A high-speed logic puzzle where you repair a fractured festive electrical grid.